 The bi-partisan, Congressionally backed National Women’s History Museum turned to Chris to shape a communications strategy that would help realize a location for this institution on the National Mall in Washington, D.C., and advocate for the museum to possibly be added to the Smithsonian constellation of museums.
 This large-scale advocacy campaign includes connecting with numerous advocacy groups, influential leaders including First Lady Laura Bush and Secretary Hillary Clinton, extensive national media outreach, and Congressional liaising to garner support and increase momentum.

 Other projects have included developing and implementing the opening brand strategy for the new Edward M. Kennedy Institute for the United States Senate in Boston—the nationally lauded opening was attended by President Obama, Vice President Biden, numerous other current and former U.S. Senators, and heads of state.
 She was also tapped to guide the Peace Corps’ 50th Anniversary and by the U.S. Department of Health and Human Services for guidance developing strategic partnerships to support the implementation of the Affordable Care Act.

-In the private sector, Chris worked for the Glover Park Group and FleishmanHillard where she consulted for several blue-chip technology and health care companies, as well as influential trade organizations.
-In house at AARP, Chris managed communications for the considerable Medicare Part D prescription drug program to the organization’s 50 million members including local and national earned and paid media; and coordinating all grassroots efforts among the organization’s 52 state offices and hundreds of small and large private-sector and advocacy organization partners.
+Previously in the private sector, Chris worked for the public affairs firm the Glover Park Group and top global communications firm FleishmanHillard where she consulted for blue-chip technology and healthcare companies, as well as influential trade organizations.
+At AARP, she managed advocacy communications for the considerable Medicare Part D prescription drug program to the organization’s 50 million members including local and national earned and paid media; and coordinating all grassroots efforts among the organization’s 52 state offices and hundreds of small and large private-sector and advocacy organization partners.